Scottish Social Services Workforce Data

 During March, April and May 2018 the submitted data will undergo rigorous checking before being used in the 2017 Workforce Data Report (Official Statistics) and the 2017 MHO Report (National Statistics) to be published in the late summer.

 2) Scottish Vocational Qualifications (SVQs): 2016/17 and 2017/18 – We intend to publish a report on SVQ provision in the Scottish Social Service Sector for 2016/17 and 2017/18 in the late spring of 2018.
 The format of the report is likely to be similar to that of the 2015/16 report in that it will contain summary data on Modern Apprenticeships (MAs) and SVQ data will be separated into the Adults and Children & Young People frameworks.

 3) Data website upgrade plans – We are currently commissioning work to develop our data website during 2018.
 We plan to enhance the “Explore the Data” section by extending the data available and improving how it can be shaped and presented.
 For example, we wish to provide separate data on Early Learning and Childcare (ELC) within the Day Care of Children sub-sector, provide percentages data in the ‘Compare data’ section and review the site in the light of the General Data Protection Regulation (GDPR), Open Data and integration.

 Forthcoming meeting dates:

-- 16th March 2017 – Scottish Social Services Workforce Data Group (SSSWDG) meeting (Dundee)
+March 2018 – Scottish Social Services Workforce Data Group (SSSWDG) meeting

-- 9th May 2017 – Interim Data Providers Group meeting
+May/June 2018 – interim Data Providers Group meeting